-When Autosteer is active, you can use the turn signals to move Model 3 into an adjacent lane.
+When Autosteer is active, you can use the turn signals to move Model 3 into an adjacent lane without moving the steering wheel (which would cancel Autosteer).

 WARNING: It is the driver's responsibility to determine whether a lane change is safe and appropriate.
 Therefore, before initiating a lane change, always check blind spots, lane markings, and the surrounding roadway to confirm it is safe and appropriate to move into the target lane.